Opportunities

 Dalhousie is one of Canada’s 15 research-intensive universities.
 Here, you will find a supportive, inclusive, multicultural environment for realizing your full potential.
 Our programs will provide you with a world-class education.

-At DalSEL, Postdocs, PhD students, MSc students and undergraduate research assistants benefit from extensive mentoring, a collaborative lab culture, strong industry links and competitive stipends.
-Those intent on an academic career will receive coaching and help with professional networking.
-Those intent on an industry career path may have opportunities for internships or close collaboration with industry partners.
+At DalSEL, Postdocs, PhD students, MSc students and undergraduate research assistants benefit from extensive mentoring, a collaborative lab culture, strong industry links, competitive stipends, and help with professional networking.

 Prof. Ralph is among the foremost experts in software engineering research methods and philosophy of science.
 He is the is editor-in-chief of The Software Engineering Empirical Standards, the comprehensive evidence standards available for any area of computing or engineering research.
 As such, members of DalSEL enjoy unparalleled coaching in research methodology.